Joining SCU EMS is generally a two-step process. See below for a description of each step.

 The on-campus class is offered by Foothill College beginning early in winter quarter.
 The class consists of 160 hours of education and skills practice spread over weekly 3 hour Tuesday and Thursday night meetings and 7 hour Saturday skills labs.
 The class will stretch until very early June, but will not extend beyond school or into finals week.

-Applications to join the class can be accessed using the button below during fall quarter.
+Application to join EMS can be accessed using the button below during fall quarter.
 Applicants are selected and emailed acceptance to the program in early January.
 More information about the class can be found at the document link below.

 Many local agencies exist which offer EMT-B certification courses.
 Attending the on campus EMT-B certification class does not guarantee a position on the SCU EMS team.